frontendpatterns/frontendpatterns.dev/src/content/patterns/font-loading.md

 ## Solution

-Apply the Font Loading Strategy pattern by controlling how and when web fonts load to prevent layout shifts and invisible text, and reinforce it with concise examples or tests.
+Control how and when web fonts load to prevent layout shifts and invisible text.
 For example, memoize the transformed dataset before rendering a 500-row analytics grid so scrolling stays smooth.